maliniya30-del/pizza_sql_pdf/README.md

 Enhancing sales strategies
 Supporting business decision-making with data

-Project PDF Link is as below:
+ Output sreenshots are as below: